Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 # Artificial intelligence for lung disease detection using chest CT scan images

 Artificial intelligence has the potential to help in covid detection using CT scan images from patient's chests.
-In this project, we use apply two convolutional neural networks for classification.
+In this project, we apply two convolutional neural networks for image classification.
-Two different data sets were gathered from Kaggle and Github for training two separate Convolutional Nural Networks (CNN).
+Two data sets were gathered from Kaggle and Github for training Convolutional Nural Networks (CNN).
-First, a two-class classification model was trained on balanced data (covid vs normal) to detect and differentiate the healthy cases from covid cases.
+First, a two-class classification model was trained on balanced data (covid vs normal) to differentiate the healthy cases from covid cases.
 Second, a neural network was trained to separate four classes including pneumocystis, covid, streptococcus, and normal.
-I used two common approaches in image processing for dealing with imbalanced data including class weight adjustment and over-sampling.
-The oversampling was done using data augmentation which uses different transformers for this purpose.
-The models were run on the local machine with a few epochs and later uploaded into the google-colab to benefit from GPU and high speed.
+Two common approaches in image processing to deal with imbalanced data are class weight adjustment and over-sampling.
+The oversampling was done along with data augmentation (Applying different transformers for this purpose, flip, rotation, zoom).
+The models were run on the local machine with a few epochs and later uploaded into the google-colab to benefit from Colab GPU.

 <!--
 ### Description